delan/autost/README.md

 ## how to dump your own chosts

-cohost “projects” are the things with handles like `@staff` that you can have more than one of.
+cohost “projects” are the things with handles like `@staff` that you can have more than one of. to dump chosts for a specific project:

 ```
 $ cd sites/example.com